-(e) Fees and remuneration shares for non-executive Directors refer to those for 2010 financial year that are subject to approval by shareholders at the AGM on 15 April 2011.

-(f) As announced to the Singapore Exchange Securities Trading Ltd, Mr David Conner, under his employment contract, is entitled to receive 470,766 OCBC ordinary shares on his retirement.
-This entitlement will be adjusted for dividends to be declared by the Bank.
+(d) Fees and remuneration shares for non-executive Directors refer to those for 2011 financial year that are subject to approval by shareholders at the AGM in April 2012. (e) As announced to the Singapore Exchange Securities Trading Ltd, Mr David Conner is entitled to receive 488,029 OCBC ordinary shares on completion of his employment contract.